Text Link

 - Extreme exercise behaviors

-In order to establish a diagnosis, episodes occur at least once per week for three months.12
+In order to establish a diagnosis, a patient must fit this eating disorder definition and experience episodes of binge eating that occur at least once per week, for three consecutive months.12

 A holistic approach for the best outcomes